-Mistakes You Want to Avoid When Dealing With Your Workers’ Compensation Doctor
+Mistakes You Want to Avoid When Dealing With Your Workers’ Comp Doctor

 Because your injuries are at the heart of your workers’ compensation claim, documentation and medical treatment is essential to building a strong case for your entitlement to benefits.
 Mistakes in dealing with a workers’ compensation doctor can damage your claim, which you do not want to do when your employer’s insurance company is trying to deny or reduce your claim.
 Fortunately, you can learn from other employees’ mistakes in dealing with their medical care providers and be conscious of actions that you want to avoid.

 Avoid These Mistakes With a Worker’s Comp Doctor

 When dealing with a doctor in your workers’ compensation claim, you need to keep in mind that you may be seeing a doctor selected by your employer.
 In New Jersey workers’ compensation cases, your employer retains this right.
 So you want to be extra careful of what you say and what you do in regards to your medical treatment.

 In addition, no matter whether you see a doctor chosen by your employer or not, your medical treatment and what you say to your workers comp doctor will be included in the medical records seen by your employer’s insurance company in the course of your workers’ comp claim.
 Mistakes that you want to avoid when dealing with your physician include:

 - Delaying medical treatment.
 Whenever you are involved in a workplace accident, you should seek prompt medical care.
 This is true even when you do not believe that you were injured.
 Some injuries do not become apparent for days or weeks after an accident.
 You could be jeopardizing your health and creating disputes as to the cause of your injuries and their severity when you do not seek prompt care.